 An initial perspective on this prediction is provided by the raw interview and job offer rates reported in Table 3.
 Job board applicants constitute 60 percent of the applicant sample.
 They also constitute 40 percent of interviewees and 24 percent of offer recipients and final hires.
 By contrast, referred employees constitute only 6 percent of the applicant sample, but 21 percent of interviewees, 27 percent of offer recipients, and 29 percent of hires.
-In other words, the pool of candidates receiving serious consideration increasingly favors the referred over the course of the hiring process.23 where X_i^H is a vector of characteristics of applicant i including indicators for applicant source among the set {referral, internet job board, corporate website, own initiative, other source}, Z_j^H is a vector of characteristics of job posting j including number of applicants for the position, proportion of the applicant pool that is referred, the staff level of the position, the experience requirement of the position and the educational requirement of the position, γ_t^H is a calendar year fixed effect, and ε{ij}^H is an idiosyncratic error associated with the applicant i - posting j pair.
+In other words, the pool of candidates receiving serious consideration increasingly favors the referred over the course of the hiring process.

+Adopting a more formal approach, we model the probability of being hired by the corporation in a linear probability framework.
+Specifically, we estimate where $X_i^H$ is a vector of characteristics of applicant i including indicators for applicant source among the set {referral, internet job board, corporate website, own initiative, other source}, $Z_j^H$ is a vector of characteristics of job posting j including number of applicants for the position, proportion of the applicant pool that is referred, the staff level of the position, the experience requirement of the position and the educational requirement of the position, $\gamma_t^H$ is a calendar year fixed effect, and $\varepsilon{ij}^H$ is an idiosyncratic error associated with the applicant i - posting j pair.